H-Moji-H/Netflix-Data-Analysis/README.md

 ## Objective

-The primary objectives of this project are:
+The primary objectives of this projectare:

 •	To understand the distribution and evolution of Netflix content over time.